CyCoreSystems/docker-meteor/README.md

    * downloaded with `curl` from `BUNDLE_URL` (if supplied)
    * set `CURL_OPTS` if you need to pass additional parameters
  * Source-based build/execution
-   * Downloads latest Meteor tool at runtime (always the latest tool version, but apps run with their own versions)
+   * Downloads latest Meteor tool at runtime (always the latest tool version unless a `RELEASE` is specified, but apps run with their own versions)
    * Supply source at `SRC_DIR` (defaults to `/src/app`)
    * Supply source from `REPO` (git clone URL)
       * Optionally specify a `DEPLOY_KEY` file for SSH authentication to private repositories